muratk3n/thirdwave/en/2019/05/confstats.md

 ### GDELT, BLM

-Scanning events of the the last month, attempts to find shooting of black people by the police.
+Scanning events of the the last month and look for black deaths due to police shootings.

 [Script](2019/05/blm.py)